 - 1. Remove D.E.S.S. key from post. - 2.
-Remove the LH side panel, refer to CONTROLS, INSTRUMENTS AND EQUIPMENT. - 3.
-Remove drive belt guard, refer to DRIVE BELT GUARD REMOVAL subsection in CONTROLS, INSTRU-MENTS AND EQUIPMENT. - 4.
+Remove the LH side panel, refer to SIDE PANELS in CONTROLS, IN-STRUMENTS AND EQUIPMENT. - 3.
+Remove drive belt guard, refer to DRIVE BELT GUARD REMOVAL in CONTROLS, INSTRUMENTS AND EQUIPMENT. - 4.
 Loosen the three screws retaining the engine stopper to the engine support just enough to allow a vertical play (1/2 to one turn).